vinfalardeau/RE-Dorian/docs/report/TornadoReport.md

 Why study the spatial distribution of Twitter data?

-Wang, Ye, and Tsou (2016) analyzed Twitter data for wildfires in California, finding that the social media data reflect increased situational awareness on the part of local people during hazardous weather events.
-Wang, Ye, and Tsou also examined trends (key words and word clusters) in the content of wildfire-related tweets, identified moments when tweets peaked, and charted a retweet network.
+Wang et al (2016) analyzed Twitter data for wildfires in California, finding that the social media data reflect increased situational awareness on the part of local people during hazardous weather events.
+Wang et al also examined trends (key words and word clusters) in the content of wildfire-related tweets, identified moments when tweets peaked, and charted a retweet network.
 The spatial distribution of Twitter activity can reveal to what degree the activity's geography concurs with the geography of real-world events, like the wildfires in California.
 Spatial Twitter data can also be linked to populations (of cities, counties, etc) to see just who is affected and how they are responding.

 Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of tending news and social media content regarding a false narrative of risk, original Tweets still clustered significantly along the real hurricane track, and only along the hurricane track.